Getting Started with Python

 pip install financetoolkit

-or in a Jupyter Notebook use!pip install financetoolkit
+or use!pip install financetoolkit

 The Next Steps